 What is a Floor Nurse?

-A floor nurse is an RN that works in a nursing unit.
-They can work in any area of the hospital, such as medical-surgical, pediatrics, oncology, etc.
+A floor nurse is an RN that works in a nursing unit that is not the ICU or stepdown units.
+They can work in any area of the hospital, such as medical-surgical, neuro or stroke floor, orthopedics, cardiology, cardiac med-surg, pediatrics, oncology, etc.

-The Floor Nurse may discharge a few patients and later get some admissions.
-However, they will have a maximum number of patients they can have in a shift.
+A floor nurse may discharge a few patients and later get some admissions.
+However, they will have a maximum number of patients they can safely care for in a shift at one time.